Disclosure

 Can I Use a Free VPN?

 Free VPNs are available, but we don’t normally recommend using them.
-That’s because most free VPNs don’t have essential VPN security features, like a kill switch.
-Also, they have very slow speeds, bandwidth caps, buggy apps, and poor customer support.
-Plus, they don’t work with streaming sites or allow P2P traffic.
+Most free VPNs lack important features like a kill switch.
+They also have slow speeds, bandwidth limits, and poor customer support.
+Plus, they don’t work well with streaming sites or allow P2P traffic.

 Still, if you insist on using a free VPN, try AtlasVPN’s free plan.
-It’s one of the only free VPN plans that allow unlimited connections and torrenting.
-Plus, you also get good security and fast speeds.
-However, the free plan limits you to 10 GB of data per month and servers in the US and the Netherlands, and you don’t get streaming support.
+It’s one of the few free VPNs that allow unlimited connections and torrenting.
+You also get good security and fast speeds.
+But, the free plan limits you to 10 GB of data per month and only offers servers in the US and the Netherlands, without streaming support.

 How Much Do VPNs Cost?

 On average, a VPN’s monthly plans will cost anywhere from $5 to $13 per month.
-However, you can save a lot of money if you get a long-term plan instead.
-With a long-term plan, you only pay around $2–$6 per month, which is much more affordable.
+However, long-term plans can save you a lot of money.
+With a long-term plan, you pay around $2–$6 per month, which is much more affordable.

 Plus, many top VPNs add free months of service to your subscription if you get their longest plans.
 And with most top providers, you buy with no risk because they have generous money-back guarantees.
 The industry average is a 30-day money-back guarantee — if you’re not happy with the service, you simply ask for a refund.